-Not content with just fundraising, we lobby in a measured way for change.
+Not content with just fundraising, we lobby for change.
 Having seen first-hand the treatment of the galgos from cradle to grave, and having witnessed galgo corpses hanging in the pine forests around Medina del Campo, we worked with Scooby to push the police to enforce the law and shamed the galgueros into bringing their galgos to the Scooby shelter rather than killing them.

 Thankfully, a hanging is now rare and Scooby saves about 1,000 galgos annually.
 Many of them are rescued in a poor, neglected state but at least they are alive and can be rehabilitated.

 As for the greyhounds, the Seaham killings of 2006 shocked the nation when the Sunday Times revealed that a builders’ merchant had killed 10,000 greyhounds over 15 years using a bolt gun, charging £10 per greyhound, and burying them on a one acre plot at the back of his home in Seaham.
-This was a catalyst for change from the Government’s point of view.
+This was a catalyst for review from the Government’s point of view.

 Greyhound Compassion was among a group of welfare organisations pushing for greater transparency and the independent regulation of the greyhound racing industry.
 That was not to be and The Welfare of Racing Greyhound Regulations 2010 permitted self-regulation of the racing industry and did little to improve greyhound welfare.